OpenAdaptAI/OpenAdapt/README.md

 ## Contributing

 1. Fork this repository and clone it to your local machine.
-2. Get puterbot up and running by following the instructions in puterbot/README.md
+2. Get puterbot up and running by following the instructions under [Setup and Run puterbot](#setup-and-run-puterbot) below.
 3. Implement a Python function `generate_input_event(new_screenshot, recording)`, where:
 - `new_screenshot`: A `Screenshot` object representing the new screenshot.
 - `recording`: A `Recording` whose `.screenshots` property is a list of `InputEvent` objects from a previous recording, with each InputEvent having an associated Screenshot.